jlscs/FastNN/readme_en.md

 |protocol|string|default grpc.For rdma cluster, use grpc+verbs instead|

 ## 4. Self-defined Model Exploration
 If existing models can't meet your requirements, we allow inheriting dataset／models／preprocessing api for self-defined exploration.
-Before that, you may need to understand overall code architecture of FastNN model library(taking 'images' models for example, whose main func file is 'train_image_classifiers.py'):
+Before that, you may need to understand overall code architecture of FastNN model library(taking 'images' models for example, whose main  file is 'train_image_classifiers.py'):

 ```
 # Initialize some model in models for network_fn, and may carries param 'train_image_size'